jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 There are no intentions to make graphical user interface.

 **The instructions are for bash shell in sorvi**.
-Your default shell might be for example `tcsh` and you must for instance adjust quotation marks (') to fit shell's syntax.
+Your default shell might be for example `tcsh` and you must for instance adjust quotation marks (') in the examples to fit shell's syntax.

 **Note:** From 2021 GHG inventory (calendar year 2022) and onwards KPLULUCF sector is obsolete.